guelowrd/zkmesh_fetcher/README.md

 zkMesh monthly newsletter sharing the latest in decentralised privacy-preserving technologies, privacy protocol development and zero-knowledge systems – you can check it out and subscribe [here](https://zkmesh.substack.com/).

-zkMesh Fetcher is a Rust-based tool designed to fetch and aggregate blog articles from various sources, including (for now) Substack, RSS, and Atom feeds.
+zkMesh Fetcher is a Rust-based tool designed to fetch and aggregate blog articles from various sources, including (for now) Substack, RSS, Atom feeds, and custom HTML pages.

 ## How it Works

 1. **Input**: The program reads a list of blogs from a file (default: `blogs.txt`).
 Each line in this file contains information about a blog in the format: `BlogName|FeedURL|FeedType`.

-2. **Feed Types**: The program supports three types of feeds:
+2. **Feed Types**: The program supports four types of feeds:
    - Substack
    - RSS
    - Atom
+   - CustomHTML

 3. **Fetching Articles**: For each blog in the input file, the program:
    - Determines the appropriate fetcher based on the feed type.